debbiemarkslab/plmc/README.md

 plmc was written by [John Ingraham](mailto:john.ingraham@gmail.com) in [Debora Marks' lab](https://marks.hms.harvard.edu/) at Harvard Medical School

 ## Credits
-The MAP-based inference uses a [C implementation of L-BFGS by Naoaki Okazaki](https://github.com/chokkan/liblbfgs "libLBFGS"), which is included in this repository.
+The MAP-based inference uses a [C implementation of L-BFGS by Naoaki Okazaki](https://github.com/chokkan/liblbfgs "libLBFGS"), which is included in this repo